 - A Ladok transcript from Karolinska Institutet which certifies completed studies and, where appropriate, certificates from other educational institutions

 The documents are found at the end of this page.
-Please submit your application for Erasmus+ traineeship to the international coordinator at your study programme at Karolinska Institutet if you are planning to do your traineeship within your study programme (i.e. collect data for your thesis).
-Otherwise please contact Talia Adamsson (for projects outside your ordinary study programme).
+Please submit your application for Erasmus+ Traineeship to the International Coordinator at your study programme at Karolinska Institutet if you are planning to do your traineeship within your study programme (i.e. collect data for your thesis).
+Otherwise please contact Giulia Grillo Mikrut (for projects outside your ordinary study programme).

 What happens next?

 A decision on allocating scholarships will be made by the International Coordinator (in consultation with the representative from your study programme).
 Within a month from submitting your application, you should receive a decision.

 At the end of the traineeship period, your supervisor must fill in the "Traineeship Certificate" and you have to submit an online evaluation report (from the EU).
 When this has been completed the instalment of the remaining scholarship will be made.
 Thereafter your traineeship will be registered in Ladok as a basis for the Diploma Supplement.

 As an Erasmus+ Traineeship student you will be covered by the KI general insurance policy Student UT.
 Read more about the insurance.

 What is the minimum length of the traineeship?

 The minimum period is 60 days and the scholarship can be granted for a maximum of 12 months.
 Your internship must be conducted in one place for a continuous period, full-time.